 Gamma radiation is a form of electromagnetic radiation, the most energetic of the electromagnetic spectrum.
 It is the shortest wavelength photons.

-- Advantages of Nuclear Energy
+- Benefits of Nuclear Energy

 The use of nuclear energy has significant drawbacks to take into account in aspects such as safety, waste and energy dependence.